SuyogPrasai/microlane/README.md

 ![Banner](architecture.png)

+- Three datasets, TuSimple, Microlane, and Modified Microlane, are normalized into a common TuSimple JSON-line format before being passed into the pipeline.
+- Images are routed into a Docker container hosting one of four interchangeable models, LaneNet, UFLD, RLD-A, or RLD-B, each exposed via a FastAPI endpoint.
+- The selected model processes the input and produces a structured Prediction Object, which is then passed to the evaluation layer.
+- The evaluation layer computes Accuracy, FP, FN, and IoU metrics, consolidating them into a final Evaluation Object.

 ## Key Features

 Key features include a modular architecture that makes it straightforward to add new models, datasets, or metrics.
 Furthermore, the pipeline is general enough to work with ML models beyond lane detection.
 Each model runs in a dedicated Docker container with a FastAPI endpoint, ensuring isolation and reproducibility.

 The pipeline implements the standardized TuSimple benchmark alongside a flexible augmentation module, allowing easy simulation of real-world image conditions.
 A CLI interface exposes the evaluation and summary features, with room to grow into a fully-featured tool.
 Custom scripts are also included to convert CVAT for Images XML annotations into TuSimple format.

 ## Repository Structure

 ```